Power inverter: Output waveform

 An inverter may produce a square wave, sine wave, modified sine wave, pulsed sine wave, or near-sine pulse-width modulated wave (PWM) depending on circuit design.
 Common types of inverters produce square waves or quasi-square waves.
 One measure of the purity of a sine wave is the total harmonic distortion (THD).
 Technical standards for commercial power distribution grids require less than 3% THD in the wave shape at the customer's point of connection.
 IEEE Standard 519 recommends less than 5% THD for systems connecting to a power grid.

 There are two basic designs for producing household plug-in voltage from a lower-voltage DC source, the first of which uses a switching boost converter to produce a higher-voltage DC and then converts to AC.
 The second method converts DC to AC at battery level and uses a line-frequency transformer to create the output voltage.

 Square wave

-This is one of the simplest waveforms an inverter design can produce and is best suited to low-sensitivity applications such as lighting and heating.
-Square wave output can produce "humming" when connected to audio equipment and is generally unsuitable for sensitive electronics.
-A 50% duty cycle square wave is equivalent to a sine wave with 48% THD.
+A 50% duty cycle square wave is one of the simplest waveforms an inverter design can produce, but adds ~48.3% THD to its fundamental sine wave.
+Thus, a square wave output can produce undesired "humming" noises when connected to audio equipment and is better suited to low-sensitivity applications such as lighting and heating.